 To enhance your quality of REM sleep, establish a consistent bedtime routine that prioritizes relaxation before bed.
 Create a comfortable sleeping environment free from distractions or excessive light or noise.
 Avoid consuming caffeine or engaging in stimulating activities close to bedtime that may disrupt your ability to enter into deeper stages of restful slumber.

 Level up your bedtime routine with a mattress you can adjust to your exact comfort. iSense adjustable mattresses feature twenty comfort settings ranging from soft to firm.
-Experience comfort control with iSense, risk free for 180 days.
+Experience comfort control with iSense and our platform frame bed, risk free for 180 days.